jquinby/jekyll-now/about.md

 Current reading activity is as follows.

 In progress:
-_The Incarnate Lord_, Thomas Joseph White, OP
+_The Spiritual Life_, Adolphe Tanquerey
 _Making Small Groups Work_, Henry Cloud

 On Deck:
-_The Spiritual Life_, Adolphe Tanqueray
+Nothing for awhile.
+The Tanquerey book is big.

 ---
 Books I'm using these days as an RCIA Catechist: